jmarymee/iot_replaceable_tls/README.md

 - Click the `Send` button.
 You should see the message appear in both the Protocol Gateway console output AND the client Console output

 Congratulations!
 You have now connected an MQTT client to Azure IOT via a Protocol Gateway with a custom TLS provider.

+# Common Issues
+1) Client SAS Expiration.
+The MQTT client performs a pass-through authentication to the IOT Hub via the Gateway using a name and password.
+The password is a SAS token generated using Device Explorer or perhaps programmatically.
+They are usually life-limited.
+If they expire then you will see the client connect to the Gateway (in the console screen) but then fail.
+That's due to the IOT Hub rejecting the SAS.
+The solution is to generate a new SAS and paste it into the MQTT client sample.
+Compile and run and all should be fine